 It means patients who have ongoing medical needs can access their usual medicines at PBS prices.

 You can only dispense a medicine if it hasn’t been dispensed under the arrangement in the last 12 months.
-You must only dispense medicines if it meets the continued dispensing guidelines.
+You must only dispense medicines if it meets the Pharmaceutical Society of Australia’s continued dispensing guidelines.

 Read more about continued dispensing on the PBS website.

 Temporary arrangements to help patients receive medicines through telehealth

 You can dispense medicines using a copy of a prescription sent by email, text or fax during the coronavirus (COVID-19) response.

 This will help patients get their medicines while staying at home.

 Prescribers can provide a digital copy of a legal paper prescription directly to the pharmacy.
 They can’t provide a copy directly to the patient.